amanpanda95/Churn_Modelling_ANN/README.md

 # Churn Modelling
-Here the objective is to Predict the possibilities of future churn for a mock up Bank with account details and its transaction for the past 6 months.
+Here the objective is to Predict the possibilities of future churn for a Bank with account details and its transaction for the past 6 months.